 Being physically active can be as simple as taking a brisk walk every morning or participating in a weekly or bi-weekly workout class.
 It is recommended that seniors aged 65 years or older achieve at least 150 minutes of moderate to vigorous aerobic activity per week.
 Although beneficial for anyone, an active lifestyle is extremely beneficial for Solo Seniors as it helps maintain the ability to live independently by reducing the risk of falling and fracturing bones.
 As well as multiple health benefits such as minimizing the risk of developing heart disease, high blood pressure, and osteoporosis.

 Build a Network

 One of the most important things a Solo Senior can do is develop a network.
-Whether its other family members, friends or neighbors, make sure you stay connected and close to people that you can lean on should an issue arise or check-in regularly with you.
+Whether it's other family members, friends, or neighbours, make sure you stay connected and close to people that you can lean on should an issue arise or check-in regularly with you.

 Aside from having a network of people to rely on for future issues, it’s also critical for Solo Seniors also to have an active lifestyle socially.
 Unfortunately, living alone can lead to social isolation which can have devastating consequences such as an increased chance of developing depression and reduced cognitive ability.